dstarkebaum/postgres-vs-neo4j/Pegasus_setup.md

 ```

-Note: While you are here in your .bashrc, I recommend the following changes:
+Note: While you are here in your `.bashrc`, I recommend the following changes:
-Look for the variable HISTSIZE, and set it to some very large number
+Look for the variable `HISTSIZE`, and set it to some very large number
 ```
 HISTSIZE=10000 (or -1 for infinite)
 HISTFILESIZE=20000 (or -1 for infinite)
 ```
 This will keep track of all commands that you enter into your terminal.
-HISTSIZE refers to the log you can access by typing "history" in the terminal.
+`HISTSIZE` refers to the log you can access by typing "history" in the terminal.
-HISTFILESIZE refers to your ".bash_history" file.
+`HISTFILESIZE` refers to your `.bash_history` file.
 This can be very useful to remember what you have done before!
 You can also re-enter previous commands py pressing the up key